Canon 1200D vs Fujifilm X-A5

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Both the 1200D and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 1200D was replaced by the Canon 1300D, while the X-A5 does not have a direct successor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.